SoftInstigate/restheart-website/learn/write-requests.md

 The response contains the number of updated documents.

-All the updated documents have the same *\_etag* property value as reported in the *ETag* response header: to retrive the updated documents with a single request GET the collection filtering on the *\_etag* property.
+All the updated documents have the same *\_etag* property value as reported in the *ETag* response header: to retrieve the updated documents with a single request GET the collection filtering on the *\_etag* property.

-Note thewildcard `*` document id in the URI: `PATCH /db/coll/*` is a bulk document update, where `PATCH /db/coll` modifies the properties of the collection.
+Note the wildcard `*` document id in the URI: `PATCH /db/coll/*` is a bulk document update, where `PATCH /db/coll` modifies the properties of the collection.